-Rule (9) Recognize the Roles of Stakeholders
+Rule (9): Recognize the Roles of Stakeholders

 The Company protects the rights of all stakeholders and provides professional stability and sustainability by its perfect financial performance.
-The Stakeholders' Protection Policy was drawn and approved by the Board in order to defining the Company's stakeholders and developing the guidelines for protecting their rights.
+The Stakeholders' Protection Policy was drawn and approved by the Board in order to define the Company's stakeholders and develop the guidelines for protecting their rights.

-Rule (10) Encourage and Enhance Performance
+Rule (10): Encourage and Enhance Performance

-The Board is responsible for managing the Boards' annual performance, based on the evaluation standards stated in the Board evaluation framework developed for such purpose, including, for example:
+The Board is responsible for managing the Boards' annual performance, based on the evaluation standards stated in the Board evaluation framework developed for such purpose, including:

-- Integrity in decision-making. - Dedicating of adequate time for managing the Company businesses. - Diversification of backgrounds and expertise of Board. - Members' expertise and knowledge and evaluation of their capabilities and leadership features.
+- Integrity in decision-making. - Dedicating adequate time for managing the Company businesses. - Diversification of backgrounds and expertise of the Board. - Members' expertise, knowledge and evaluation of their capabilities and leadership features.

-Board members shall continuously strive for development of their skills and competences through training courses and increasing their awareness in all technical, financial and administrative aspects regarding the Company's business and their role as being a board member.
+Board members shall continuously strive for development of their skills and competences through training courses and increasing their awareness in all technical, financial and administrative aspects regarding the Company's business and their role as being Board members.

-Rule (11) Corporate Social Responsibility
+Rule (11): Corporate Social Responsibility